openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 ## Payload and scopes

 In this section we will describe the payload that will be used to query the registry.
 Below is a decrypted JWT token (sent as a Bearer Token with the request) to demonstrate the details of the token.
-Here the `scope` is the most important parameter since it details the privilages allocated to the role.
+Here the `scope` is the most important parameter since it details the privileges allocated to the role.
 For more information please see [Flight Passport](https://www.github.com/openskiesh-sh/flight-passport).

 ``` JSON
 {